- What is High Risk information?

 - Why do University users receive my SecureMail messages unencrypted?

 Protected or restricted information is any information that is protected by law or policy and that requires a higher level of access control and security protection.
-The University’s Policy on IT defines the University data classifications, such as legally restricted information, and the policies associated with each classification.
+The University’s Policy on IT defines the University data classifications, such as high risk information, and the policies associated with each classification.

 When am I required to use SecureMail?